 - How a Charles Owen Helmet is Made

 - Read: Steffen Peters Retires Top Hat - Will Wear Helmet in FEI Competition

 About The Expert

-Dr. Lola Blackwell Chambless is assistant professor of neurosurgery at the Vanderbilt University Medical Center in Nashville, Tennessee.
+Dr. Lola Blackwell Chambless is the Neurosurgery Residency Program director and an associate professor of Neurological Surgery at Vanderbilt University Medical Center in Nashville, Tenn.
 She is also a lifelong equestrian and was a USEF National Amateur Three-Day Event Champion.
 In addition to her work with equestrians, Chambless also is a consultant to a number of different sports organizations, including the National Football League.
 She helped the NFL develop the concussion protocol it uses to diagnose concussion in football players during games.